Paranormasight: The Seven Mysteries of Honjo

 Paranormasight: The Seven Mysteries of Honjo (パラノマサイト FILE23 本所七不思議, Paranormasight FILE23 Honjo Nanafushigi) is a 2023 visual novel video game developed by Xeen and published by Square Enix for Android, iOS, Nintendo Switch, and Windows.

 The game received positive reviews from critics.
-A manga sequel is set to be released in 2025.
+A direct manga sequel was released in 2025, while a standalone video game sequel, Paranormasight: The Mermaid's Curse, was released on February 19, 2026.

 Gameplay

 An exploration section in the game.
 In first-person, the player can explore in a 360-degree panoramic view.

 Paranormasight: The Seven Mysteries of Honjo is a visual novel.
 The player must work through each story in order to uncover the mystery behind the curses taking over the district.
 The gameplay mostly focuses on the plot with brief sections for investigations and quizzes based on what the player has learned.
 A flow chart allows the player to go between the storylines and perspectives of the main characters.
 Certain story branches and choices can bring a character to their death leading the player to revert to an earlier scene to deduce how to alter the events and trigger an alternative story path.